COSC3020/recurrent-recurrences-megrose10-1/README.md

 T(n) = 13^iT(n/13^i) + 2in, i = log(base 13)n
 T(n) = nT(1) + 2log(base13)n * n ∈ Θ(nlogn)

 I used the lecture slides that are within the sorting lecture as well as my repository on recurrence relation to review the material further.
-I turned in this work Fall 2024, however, changed some things.
+I turned in this work Fall 2024, however, changed some things due to it not being fully correct.
 I also went to lab and asked a question.
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.